Quantum harmonic free energies for biomolecules and nanomaterials: Results

+We next evaluate the thermal quantities at the Kohn-Sham DFT level using the PBE functional for the TNKS2 complex using up to 35 samples, as summarized in Table~\ref{tab:HIV}.
+Interestingly, we find the thermal vibrational contributions at the DFT level to be quite similar to those from xTB.
+A single sample using our DFT implementation takes roughly two days on 1 node (32 CPU cores), compared to 600 days on 1 node for the exact Hessian calculation.

-Finally, we apply our approach HIV protease bound to a small molecule (JE-2147)\cite{Reiling2002} (Figure~\ref{fig:1kzk}a).
+Finally, we apply our approach to HIV protease bound to a small molecule (JE-2147)\cite{Reiling2002} (Figure~\ref{fig:1kzk}a).
 This system contains over 3000 atoms including hydrogens.
-The number of gradient calculations required to compute the full Hessian in this case ($\sim$ 10,000) is so large that the exact computation is expensive even at the level of semi-empirical quantum mechanics (and would be completely impractical at the level of full density functional theory).
-In Table~\ref{tab:HIV} we show our stochastic estimates of the harmonic contributions to the thermodynamic binding quantities, using a quadrature order of $m = 20$.
-Interestingly, the thermal contributions ($\Delta H_\text{vib}-$ZPE and $TS_\text{vib}$) to the free energy are both similar, small, and of opposite sign, meaning that the total thermal free energy contribution is almost zero.
+The number of gradient calculations required to compute the full Hessian in this case ($\sim$ 10,000) is so large that the exact computation is expensive even at the level of semi-empirical quantum mechanics, thus we do not compute exact data here.

+In Table~\ref{tab:HIV} we show our stochastic estimates of the harmonic contributions to the thermodynamic binding quantities using xTB and a quadrature order of $m = 20$.
+Interestingly, the thermal contributions ($\Delta H_\text{vib}-\Delta$ZPE and $T\Delta S_\text{vib}$) to the free energy are both similar, small, and of opposite sign, meaning that the total thermal free energy contribution is almost zero.
+The small size of the thermo-statistical harmonic contributions may be due to the known rigidity of the HIV protease binding pocket, which means that many of the normal modes in the free protein and protein-ligand complex may be very similar.
 Nonetheless, estimating $\Delta G_\text{vib}-$ZPE to an accuracy of 1 kcal/mol is clearly feasible within our scheme at roughly 10\% of the estimated cost of the exact calculation (Figure~\ref{fig:1kzk}b).